Maikel Garcia Player Props: Royals vs. Tigers

 Tigers Pitching Rankings

-- The Tigers pitching staff is 25th in MLB with a collective 8.3 strikeouts per nine innings.
+- The Tigers pitching staff ranks 24th in the league with a collective 8.3 strikeouts per nine innings.

-- The Tigers have a 4.51 team ERA that ranks 22nd across all MLB pitching staffs.
+- The Tigers have a 4.46 team ERA that ranks 21st among all MLB pitching staffs.

-- Tigers pitchers combine to rank 20th in baseball in home runs given up (87 total, 1.2 per game).
+- The Tigers rank 20th in baseball in home runs surrendered (87 total, 1.2 per game).

-- His last time out came on Wednesday against the Atlanta Braves, when the right-hander threw six innings, surrendering six earned runs while allowing nine hits.
+- In his last appearance on Thursday against the Minnesota Twins, the left-hander went six innings, giving up four earned runs while surrendering seven hits.

-- The 31-year-old has put up an ERA of 4.23, with 6.4 strikeouts per nine innings, in 11 games this season.
-Opponents have a .236 batting average against him.
+- In 13 games this season, the 32-year-old has an ERA of 5.88, with 9 strikeouts per nine innings.
+Opponents are hitting .252 against him.

 © 2023 Data Skrive.
 All rights reserved.